duytq94/cross-platform-how-it-works/README.md

 ### Performance
 - App built by Flutter not only includes your logic code (Dart) but also includes Embedder & Engine, so the app size will increase by around 5 MB compared to native (Android/iOS).
 Check the section [App size comparison](#app-size-comparison).
 - Even though it's built into native code, Flutter still need engine (role as a bridge) when (and only, not all cases like RN bridge) handling task which connect with native API (camera, audio, sensor...) through platform channels, and it's asynchronously.
-- Using Skia to render UI, still cause [jank animation](https://docs.flutter.dev/perf/shader) at "first run" on iOS.

 ## React Native
 ### Architecture Overview